ISISComputingGroup/ibex_developers_manual/doc/processes/meetings/Meeting-Roles-and-Rotas.md

 ## Rotas

-From week commencing 1/12/25, the standup is hosted by whoever is covering support, unless specificed otherwise.
+From week commencing 1/12/25, the standup is hosted by whoever is covering support, unless specified otherwise.
 The rota for this is in the Experiment Controls Outlook calendar.

 ---